tef/howlongisapieceofstring/readme.md

 ## A brief history of language on computers

-Let's ignore EDIBIC, because if you're having to use it, you are already past salvition.
+Let's ignore EBCDIC, because if you're having to use it, you are already past salvition.
 ASCII seems a good place to start, or let's hammer most of the latin alphabet, and mash some punctuation into one hundred and twenty eight numbered slots.

 ASCII is a mixture of lesser known control characters, upper and lower A-Z, numbers, and punctuation.
 It also found the time to invent punctuation, like the backslash, inbetween turning all dashes and quotes into homogenous blobs.